Shakira: Legacy

 In 1999, Shakira's MTV Unplugged concert was the first time an "unplugged" episode was broadcast entirely in Spanish.
 It became her major breakthrough in the U.S. music market.
 A Latin performance and a Latina solo act were unprecedented in the series.
 In 2001, "Whenever, Wherever" music video was aired on MTV with both the English and Spanish versions.
-According to a spokesman for the channel, for the first time U.S. MTV had aired a Spanish-language video.
+It was reportedly the first time the U.S. MTV had aired a Spanish-language video.
 "La Tortura" was the first full Spanish-language music video to air on MTV without an English version.
-In 2005, Sanz and Shakira performed "La Tortura" at the MTV Video Music Awards (the first Spanish-language song featured there).
-In 2018, "Hips Don't Lie" was selected as one of the greatest songs by 21st century female artists by National Public Radio, ranked at number 65.
-"Crossover artists often sacrifice something about their musical identities to appease a U.S. listenership.
-Shakira's biggest single, 'Hips Don't Lie', did the opposite.
-Though never marketed as reggaeton, it's the most popular song in the genre's history", wrote NPR.
+In 2018, "Hips Don't Lie" was selected as one of the greatest songs by 21st-century female artists by National Public Radio, ranked at number 65.
 "Waka Waka (This Time for Africa)" was called by Billboard "the most successful World Cup anthem ever" (2018).
-"The song became a global hit that transcended the time of the mundial", wrote Billboard in 2013.

 Published by the U.S. Bureau of International Information Programs, the journal Global Issues (2006) cited Shakira as one of the celebrities "in today's globalized world" who "made it big by sharing the uniqueness of their talent and culture with the global community".
-The Paper magazine wrote in 2020 about Shakira's longevity and her, a pre-digital era artist, ability to successfully crack the digital-streaming era of music: "The self-proclaimed 'She Wolf' is a titan in the digital era of music where she devours billions of streams with her catalog".
 In 2010, Google revealed that Shakira was the most searched female entertainer of the year.
 In 2020, she was the most Googled musician / band of the year and the 7th most searched person.

-Many artists have cited Shakira as an influence, expressed their admiration for her as a person and an artist, or desire to work with her on joint music projects.
-The list includes Rihanna, Taylor Swift, Selena Gomez, Katy Perry, Christina Aguilera, Justin Bieber, Maluma, Ozuna, Ed Sheeran, Anitta, Cardi B, and Beyoncé, among others.